aivoric/RL-Tennis-Project/REPORT.md

 The environment was solved after 758 episodes using the DDPG algorithm for training the agents.

-A top score of 0.96 (100 episode average) at about 1000 episodes.
+A top score of 0.96 (100 episode average) was obtained at about 1000 episodes.

 The training was done on CPU on a Macbook Pro 2.6 GHz 6-Core Intel Core i7.
 It took about 2 hours.